-This course is suitable for Computer Science M.Sc. students who have not taken a solid Algorithm classes in his/her undergraduate study.
+This course is required for all students joining the Computer Science M.Sc. program.
 Students from other departments can request special permission numbers provided they meet the prerequisites as stated below.

-The course study a variety of useful algorithms and analyze their complexity; by that experience to gain insight into principles and data-structures useful in algorithm design.
+The course studies a variety of useful algorithms and analyze their complexity; students will gain insight into principles and data-structures useful in algorithm design.

-This course counts as category A for M.Sc. degree requirement.
+This course counts as category A for the M.Sc. degree requirement.
 This course does NOT count as category A for Ph.D. students.
-Ph.D. students should take 513 instead.
+Ph.D. students should take CS 513 instead.

-Calculus and Discrete Math and Ch 1, 2, 3 of the Textbook and Chapter 0 of the reference below.
+Calculus and Discrete Math, Ch 0 of the Textbook and Chapters 1, 2, 3 of the reference below.